 One important part of taking care of your condition is to monitor your blood sugar levels throughout the day.
 If you need insulin, your doctor will work with you to calculate the right amount needed to keep blood sugar levels within a healthy range for you.
 This amount may increase as your pregnancy advances.
-Also, the dose of insulin may need to be adjusted during times of emotional or physical stress (eg, having an infection, exercising a lot).
+Also, the dose of insulin may need to be adjusted during times of emotional or physical stress (such as, having an infection, exercising a lot).

 The main risk of taking insulin is that it can cause your blood sugar to go too low.
 This can be very dangerous.
 If you are taking insulin, it is important to notice any strange feelings, such as confusion, sweating, or anxiety .
 If you have any feelings like this, you should check your blood sugar level.
 If it is low, it can be increased quickly with by eating or drinking something that has plenty of sugar, like juice or regular cola.

 Oral medications are not currently approved by the Food and Drug Administration (FDA) for gestational diabetes, your doctor may recommend that you take oral medications to help control your blood sugar levels.
 These oral medications work in different ways depending on which type of drug they are.
 Some examples of medicines that may be prescribed to control your blood sugar levels include:

 Side effects of these medications include:

-Call your doctor right away or call 911 if you have a serious complication to the medicine, such as:
+Call your doctor right away or call 911 if you have a serious complication to the medication, such as:

 American Diabetes Association.
 Standards of medical care in diabetes 2010.
 Diabetes Care.
 2010;33 Suppl 1:S11-61.